amazon-archives/aws-database-migration-tools/Blogs/AWS Database Migration Labs/OracleMigration.md

 3. After the you see the test status as **Successful**, click **Connect**.

-## Configure the Source SQL Server Database for Replication
+## Configure the Source Oracle Database for Replication

 To use Oracle as a source for AWS Database Migration Service (AWS DMS), you must first provide a user account (DMS user) with read and write privileges on the Oracle database.